bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 The settings for `bitrate` are in kbits/sec (i.e. 100 kbits/sec).
 After your modify the values, save the file, restart your BigBlueButton server `sudo bbb-conf --restart` to have the settings take effect.
 The lowest setting allowed for WebRTC is 30 Kbits/sec.

-If you have sessions that like to share lots of webcams, such as ten or more, then then setting the `bitrate` for `low` to 50 and `medium` to 100 will help reduce the overall bandwidth on the server.
+If you have sessions that like to share lots of webcams, such as ten or more, then setting the `bitrate` for `low` to 50 and `medium` to 100 will help reduce the overall bandwidth on the server.
 When many webcams are shared, the size of the webcams get so small that the reduction in `bitrate` will not be noticable during the live sessions.

 #### Disable webcams